Torsion primes for elliptic curves over degree 8 number fields: Introduction

 \section{Introduction}

-Let $d\geq 1$ be an integer, $p$ a rational prime.
-We recall that $p$ is a \textbf{torsion prime of degree $d$} if there is a number field $K$ of degree $d$ and an elliptic curve $E$ over $K$ with a $K$-rational point of order $p$.\\
+Let $d\geq 1$ be an integer and let $p$ be a rational prime.
+Recall that $p$ is a \textbf{torsion prime of degree $d$} if there is a number field $K$ of degree $d$ and an elliptic curve $E$ over $K$ with a $K$-rational point of order $p$.
 Let $S(d)$ denote the set of torsion primes of degree $d$.
 Let Primes$(x)$ denote the set of primes less or equal than $x$.
 Mazur \cite{Mazur77, Mazur78} was the first to completely determine the set $S(d)$ for any integer $d$.
 He found that $S(1)=\Primes(7)$.
-Kamienny \cite{Kamienny} and Parent \cite{Parent003, Pierre000} determined the torsion primes of degree 2 and 3, respectively, finding that $S(2)=S(3)=\Primes(13)$.
-Building on the techniques used in these works, Derickx, Kamienny, Stein and Stoll \cite{derickx2021torsion} determined the torsion primes of degrees 4, 5, 6 and 7. \begin{thm}\cite[Theorem 1.2]{derickx2021torsion} For an integer $d\geq 1$, let $S(d)$ be the set defined above.
+Kamienny \cite{Kamienny} and Parent \cite{Pierre000, Parent003} determined the torsion primes of degrees 2 and 3, respectively, finding that $S(2)=S(3)=\Primes(13)$.
+Building on the techniques used in these works, Derickx, Kamienny, Stein and Stoll \cite{derickx2021torsion} proved the following result. \begin{thm}[Derickx, Kamienny, Stein and Stoll] For an integer $d\geq 1$, let $S(d)$ be the set of torsion primes of degree $d$.
 Then,

 \end{thm}